robinjpark/carp-celtic-jam/README.md

 - make

 # Instructions
-1. Clone the repo
+1. Clone the repo.
-1. Run the command 'make' from the directory containing the repo
+1. Run the command 'make' from the directory containing the repo.
-1. The output files suitable for publication are created in the directory 'publish'
+1. The output files suitable for publication are created in the directory 'publish'.

 # Disclaimer
 This package of tunes was created for informal, jamming purposes only and is not to be sold.
 Some of these tunes are copyrighted, but may not indicate the composer's name.
 The fact that a tune appears without a composer name does not imply that it is in the public domain.
 Therefore, if you intend to perform, record or publish any of these tunes, it is your responsibility to acquire the necessary permissions, if applicable.